Kelis Proves She’s The Queen Of Cool In Matching Tracksuit While Rocking Fiery Red Hair On Tour

 As previously reported by The Inquisitr, Kelis’ current tour is to celebrate the 20th anniversary of her debut album, Kaleidoscope.

-Earlier this week, the “Get Along With You” chart-topper kicked off the first show in Budapest, Hungary.
+Earlier this week, the “Get Along with You” chart-topper kicked off the first show in Budapest, Hungary.
 The European tour is scheduled to continue throughout March and will finish in the U.K. in London.